bookofjoa/bookofjoa/Bookofjoa/chapters/wisdom/chapter-58-humility-practice.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 3</span></h3>
-<p>The ultimate life listens more than you speak, recognizing that others have valuable perspectives and experiences that can expand your understanding.</p>
+<p>Joa listens more than you speak, recognizing that others have valuable perspectives and experiences that can expand your understanding.</p>
 </div>

 <div class="verse">